- Training & Events

 Tribology is the study of the science and technology of interacting surfaces in relative motion and encompasses the study and application of friction, wear, lubrication and related design aspects.
 To further understand tribology, it is important to understand the definitions behind friction, wear and lubrication.

-Friction is defined as the resistance to relative motion between two bodies in contact.
-Friction is not a material property but a system property, and scientists believe it occurs due to the electromagnetic attraction between charged particles in two surfaces that are touching.
+Friction is the resistance to relative motion between two bodies in contact.
+It is not a material property but a system property.
+Scientists believe it occurs due to the electromagnetic attraction between charged particles in two surfaces that are touching.
 There are several types of friction, including:

-While friction is not considered a fundamental force, it is considered a non-conservative force meaning that work done against friction is path dependent.
+Friction is not considered a fundamental force.
+It is a non-conservative force meaning that work done against friction is path dependent.

-Wear is defined as the gradual removal, damaging or displacement of material at solid surfaces.
+Wear is the gradual removal, damaging or displacement of material at solid surfaces.
 When it comes to wear, the common types are: